CD3/libInterpolate/README.md

 Note that the interpolated data is copied by the interpolator, so it is safe to pass both the `std::function` and `AnyInterpolator` objects around.
 The interpolator it stores will be self-contained.

-Note that the interpolated data is copied by the interpolator, so it is safe to pass the `std::function` object around.
-The interpolator it stores will be self-contained.
-Just remember that all data will be copied when you pass by value.